sithmel/diogenes/README.md

 Using events for intra service communication
 --------------------------------------------
 All functions added using "provides" have as "this" the service object itself.
-So they can easily access to all service's methods and registry methods using "this.registry".
+So they can easily access to all service's methods and registry methods using "this.registry()".

 This simplify the case in which you want: